Principle of Gymnastics.

 of the muscular system may be judiciously invigorated, the result

-being an harmonious development of the entire frame.
+being a harmonious development of the entire frame.

-order to make sure of the above object, it would be well for
+to make sure of the above object, it would be well for each one

-each one to study his weak spots and constitutional tendencies,
+to study his weak spots and constitutional tendencies, that the

-that the right methods may be brought into play, at the right
+right methods may be brought into play, at the right time and

-time and in the right way.
-The person should pass through a medical
+in the right way.
+The person should pass through a medical ex-

-ex- imitation, and a trainer should be secured whose experience
+imitation, and a trainer should be secured whose experience will

-any system of examination, whether of individuals or classes,
+system of examination, whether of individuals or classes, the

-the aim is to establish the capacity of each person by a series
+aim is to establish the capacity of each person by a series of

 his family history, showing his vigor and weakness.

--It is the fault of those who need and indulge in gymnastics
+is the fault of those who need and indulge in gymnastics to indulge

-to indulge it too much, or, at least, to bring into play the
+it too much, or, at least, to bring into play the parts which

-parts which are already strong.
-Such persons need to be guided
+are already strong.
+Such persons need to be guided and schooled,

-and schooled, for they are not only developing parts which do
+for they are not only developing parts which do not need it,

 Machine Tests. -Tests of